-At $7.7 billion, the Harry Potter series is the highest-grossing film franchise based on a single property in history.
-Individually, seven of the eight films (excluding Prisoner of Azkaban) rank in the top 50, from Chamber of Secrets at No. 50 to Deathly Hallows – Part 2 at No. 8.
-Three of the eight, Sorcerer’s Stone, Goblet of Fire, and Deathly Hallows – Part 2, were the highest grossing films in the year of their release, while the remaining five were in the top three.
-Many big names in British cinema, such as Helena Bonham Carter, Jim Broadbent, John Cleese, Robbie Coltrane, Warwick Davis, Ralph Fiennes, Richard Griffiths, Richard Harris, Sir John Hurt, Jason Isaacs, Miriam Margoyles, Helen McCrory, Gary Oldman, Alan Rickman, Dame Maggie Smith, David Thewlis, Emma Thompson, and Dame Julie Walters, are associated with the series.
+At $7.8 billion, the Harry Potter series is the fifth-highest-grossing film franchise in history and the most-watched franchise in television broadcast history.
+As of 2023, two of the eight films still rank in the top 50, including Sorcerer’s Stone (2001) at No. 49 and Deathly Hallows – Part 2 (2011) at No. 16.
+Sorcerer’s Stone, 2005’s Goblet of Fire, and Deathly Hallows – Part 2 were the highest-grossing films in the year of their release, while the remaining five were in the top three.

 It took ten years, two screenwriters, four directors, four composers, 208 actors, and an army of crew members to complete the Harry Potter series.
 Together, the films have been nominated for 28 BAFTAs (winning three), 5 Grammys, and 12 Academy Awards.
 As a whole, they have been recognized by the American Film Institute with a special award, by the Art Directors Guild for Contribution to Cinematic Imagery, and by the British Academy of Film and Television Arts for Outstanding British Contribution to Cinema.
 In spite of all this, the series never won an Academy Award.